Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: Preliminaries

 DFAs can be reduced to a canonical form (up to an isomorphism) through minimization \cite{hopcroft1971n}, denoted by $\dfamin(\dfa)$.
-We write $\dfa_\top$ and $\dfa_\bot$ for the single-state accepting and rejecting DFAs, respectively.
-The \emph{progression} of a DFA $\dfa$ by a word $w \in \dfatokens^*$ is defined~as:
+We write $\dfa_\top$ for the single-state accepting DFA.
+The \emph{progression} of $\dfa$ by a word $w \in \dfatokens^*$ is defined~as: